valueflows/exchange/README.md

 If exchanges happen between agents in different systems, then a resource transfer needs to be separated into a Give event (might be called a Shipment) in one system and a Take event (might be called a Receipt) in the other system.

-If the agents operate in the same logical system, then a resource transfer can just be a transfer - a single event where the resource moves from the Giver to the Take - although the Giver and the Taker will have different views of the same event.
+If the agents operate in the same logical system, then a resource transfer can just be a transfer - a single event where the resource moves from the Giver to the Taker - although the Giver and the Taker will have different views of the same event.

 ### Exchange protocols